NuTufts/ubresnet/README.md

 (not including submodules) (many of the modules are not implemented yet)

 * models: different version of models
-* dataprep: scripts to make larflow input and truth images from larsoft files and then prepare crops for training
+* dataprep: scripts to make input and truth images from larsoft files and then prepare crops for training
 * training: training scripts
-* deploy: take trained models and process test files
+* deploy: take trained models and process files
 * ana: analysis scripts for processed test files
+* caffe: tools for running old caffe model -- for performance comparisons. requires caffe1.